SourasishBasu/File-Wizard/lambda/README.md

 The response body includes the presigned upload URL which accepts content type of `application/vnd.openxmlformats-officedocument.wordprocessingml.document` for .docx files, and the `Object Key` name with which it will be uploaded to the bucket

 ### Endpoints
-The resource for this API looks like [https://abcdefghij.execute-api.us-east-1.amazonaws.com/](https://abcefghij.execute-api.us-east-1.amazonaws.com/dev/register) with the following path `/getPresignedURL`
+The resource for this API looks like [https://abcdefghij.execute-api.us-east-1.amazonaws.com/](https://abcefghij.execute-api.us-east-1.amazonaws.com/dev/register) with the following path `/getPresignedURL` and is used to upload `.docx` files

-The following script shows that [presignedURL.js](./presignedURL.js) only has a GET method route with params mentioned in `s3Params`
+The following script shows that [presignedURL.js](./presignedURL.mjs) only has a GET method route with params mentioned in `s3Params`

 ```javascript
 // Get signed URL from S3